 Seattle and its surrounding areas boasts one of the most extensive system of trails and bike paths in the country.
 It gives locals and visitors the opportunity to stay fit and enjoy time amongst the surrounding nature.
 With hikes and walks for people of all skill levels, the Washington Trail Association provides an interactive map with difficulty levels, distance and scenery for thousands of trails in the surrounding areas.

 But walking isn't your only option, Seattle has numerous bicycle paths that provide breathtaking views.
 The Cheshiahud Lake Union Loop is a Seattle's path that loops around Lake Union.
 The trail includes interpretive signs that celebrate Seattle’s maritime, industrial, Native American and natural histories.
 Seattle Cycling Tours offers guided bicycle tours of the city and provides the bikes, helmets and the local knowledge.

 For a more leisurely ride, take a cruiser out along Alki Beach, in West Seattle.
 Alki Kayak Tours rents beach cruiser bicycles for the 3.5-mile cruise up and down the Alki Beach Trail, which follows the shoreline of Elliott Bay.
-Just south of the trail is the Alki Point Lighthouse, a nearly It's landmark that is still in operation today.
+Just south of the trail is the Alki Point Lighthouse; a historic landmark that is still in operation today.
 It’s easily accessible by bike, but the lighthouse grounds and tours are only open to the public on weekends from June to August.
 Alki Kayak Tours also rents quad roller skates, inline skates and longboards, offering alternative sets of wheels to explore the Alki Beach Trail on.
 If you prefer to see Alki Beach from the water Alki Kayak Tours offers stand up paddleboard rentals and of course kayak rentals (and classes).